On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

 Next we turn to the boundary conditions for \eqref{wave_map}.
 We first require that $\phi_g$ maps the boundary $\cC\cap\cU$ into $\cC_0$, i.e.~$r_0\circ\phi_g=0$ on $\cC\cap\cU$.
 Let $\Si_\tau$ be the level set $\Si_\tau = \{p\in\cC_0: t_0(p) = \tau\}$ in $\cC_0$.
 It naturally gives rise to the level set $\phi_g^{-1}(\Si_\tau)$ in $\cC\cap \cU$.
 Define $T_g^c$ on $\cC\cap\cU$ as the future pointing timelike unit normal vector to every level set $\phi_g^{-1}(\Si_\tau)$ in $\cC\cap\cU$ with respect to the induced metric $g_\cC$, and let $\nu_g$ be the outward unit normal vector to the boundary $(\cC\cap\cU)\subset (\cU,g)$.
 Then we impose the condition

 where $\Theta_{\cC}$ is a fixed, arbitrarily prescribed smooth vector field on $\cC_0$.
-Here the superscript $^T$ denotes orthogonal projection onto the boundary $\cC_0$ with respect to $g_R$ (cf. equation \eqref{prj}).
+Here the notation $[\cdot]^T$ denotes orthogonal projection of a vector field onto the boundary $\cC_0$ with respect to $g_R$ (cf. equation \eqref{prj}).
 This provides three Sommerfeld-type boundary conditions for $\phi_g$ (cf.~ \S 6.1).

-By means of the discussion above, the wave map $\f_g$ associated to a spacetime metric $g$ is defined as follows. \begin{Definition} Suppose $(\cT,g)$ is a spacetime where $S\subset (\cT,g)$ is embedded as the spacelike initial hypersurface and $\cC\cap\cT\subset (\cT,g)$ is the timelike boundary.
-Let $\cU$ be an open neighborhood of $\cC\cap \cT$. {Let $\Theta_\cC$ be a vector field on $\cC_0$.} The wave map $\f_g:\cU\to M_0$ associated to $g$ on $\cU$ in the boundary gauge $\Theta_{\cC}$ is the unique solution to the system: \be \end{equation} \be \end{equation} \be \end{equation}
+By means of the discussion above, the associated gauge $\f_g$ to a spacetime metric $g$ is defined as follows. \begin{Definition} Suppose $(\cT,g)$ is an ST- neighborhood and let $\cU$ be an ST-corner neighborhood in $ \cT$.
+Let $\Theta_\cC$ be a non-vanishing vector field on $\cC_0$. {The \textit{associated gauge} $\phi_g$ to $g$ in $\cU$, with respect to the gauge source $\Theta_\cC$, is defined as the wave map $\f_g:\cU\to M_0$ which is the unique solution to the system: } \be \end{equation} \be \end{equation} \be \end{equation}

 \end{Definition}